-Souther's connections with Frey would prove fruitful later, collaborating on some of the Eagles' biggest hit songs like "Best of My Love," "Heartache Tonight," and "New Kid in Town."
+Souther's connections with Frey would prove fruitful later when he collaborated on some of the Eagles' biggest hit songs like "Best of My Love," "Heartache Tonight," and "New Kid in Town."
 Previous to forming the Eagles, Frey had also played in Linda Ronstadt's band; their collaboration would lead to a long-term working partnership between Souther and Ronstadt.
 He produced her 1973 album Don't Cry Now and performed background vocals on it.
 Many of Ronstadt's albums would feature Souther's songs from then on, and he often performed as a vocalist on them as well.
-David Geffen encouraged Souther to form the Souther-Hillman-Furay Band with Chris Hillman and Ritchie Furay.
+David Geffen encouraged Souther to form the Souther-Hillman-Furay Band with Chris Hillman and Richie Furay.
 The trio would record two albums before disbanding in 1975.

 Souther's country-rock style was featured on four critically acclaimed -- but not particularly commercially successful -- solo albums, 1972's John David Souther, 1976's Black Rose, 1979's You're Only Lonely, and 1984's Home by Dawn.
 Frequent label changes plagued Souther, with each new company struggling to promote his music.
 Between albums, he also worked as a session player with Don Henley and Danny Kortchmar and collaborated with James Taylor on his song "Her Town Too," which appeared on Taylor's 1981 album.
 The late '80s brought a bit of a career change for Souther as he garnered acting roles for film and television.
 He had a recurring role on the television series thirtysomething, as well as roles in two independent films, To Cross the Rubicon and How to Make the Cruelest Month.